 “Who is honored?
 The one who honors others”.
 (Pirke Avot 4:11)

 Acting with Kavod is the camp standard at Ramah in the Rockies.
 We are extremely proud of the culture of self‐respect, inclusion and acceptance we have cultivated since our first summer.
 Our campers learn that we can only function as a true community when we show Kavod to others, to the environment around us, and to ourselves.

 Simcha – Finding joyful Jewish meaning in every aspect of our lives.

-Growth ‐ Accepting the challenges of personal transformation in every important way.
+Growth ‐ Accepting the challenges of personal transformation in every way.

-At Ramah in the Rockies, we believe in Challenge by Choice, and daily give our campers the opportunity and encouragement to challenge themselves physically, intellectually and spiritually.
+At Ramah in the Rockies, we believe in Challenge by Choice by giving our campers the daily opportunity and encouragement to challenge themselves physically, intellectually and spiritually.
 Every summer, remarkable transformations take place: confidence is gained; leadership is acquired; Torah is learned; riding, climbing, hiking, and wilderness survival skills are mastered.
 As a result, our campers develop a life‐altering skill: when in the future they face new obstacles or difficult decisions, they will be able to reach back to their time at Ramah in the Rockies and say, “I have done this before; I can do it again”.

 Connection ‐ To God, Torah, the Jewish People, our communities, and the natural world.